ijrussell/essential-fsharp/Chapters/07 - Active Patterns.md

 # 7 - Active Patterns

-In this chapter, we will be extending our knowledge of pattern matching by looking at how we can write our own custom matchers with Active Patterns.
-There are a number of different Active Patterns types available and we will look at most of them in this chapter.
+In this chapter, we will be extending our knowledge of pattern matching by looking at how we can write our own custom matchers with `Active Patterns`.
+There are a number of different `Active Patterns` types available and we will look at most of them in this chapter.

 ## Setting Up